geirivarjerstad/WhatToBuy/README.md

 # WhatToBuy - An Ionic Framework hybrid app

-Developed with TDD approach and relying heavily on unittesting to make sure the system was working as intended.
+Developed with TDD approach and relying heavily on unittesting to make sure the system is working as intended.
 This is done by using Jasmine2 and the Karma testrunner.

 ## Techstack
 Unittesting involved testing: